conan-io/conan-io.github.io/_posts/2019-09-02-Deterministic-builds-with-C-C++.markdown

 ## Some tips using Conan

 Conan [hooks](https://docs.conan.io/en/latest/extending/hooks.html) can help us in the process of making our builds reproducible.
-This feature makes it possible to customize the client behaviour at determined points.
+This feature makes it possible to customize the client behavior at determined points.

 One use of hooks could be setting environment variables in the `pre_build` step.
 The example below is